 What we call a book today is very different from what our ancestors would have called a book.
-The history of the printed book starts with tablets, scrolls and sheets of papyrus.
+The history of book printing starts with tablets, scrolls and sheets of papyrus.
 After these, we had elaborate, hand-bound and expensive books known as codices.
-These eventually gave way to press-printed books which lead to the mass printed books you find in bookshops all over the world.
+These eventually gave way to press-printed books which lead to the mass-printed books you find in bookshops all over the world.

 The history of books starts with clay tablets.
 These were first used in Mesopotamia in the 3rd Millennium BC.
 Characters were made in moist clay via a triangular tool called a calamus.
 Chile, Philippines and Germany were some of the countries that used clay tablets up until the 19th Century.

 Papyrus books were in the form of a scroll of several sheets pasted together which were in the region of 10 meters long or more.
 The text was on one side, divided into columns and ran horizontally when the scroll was rolled out.
 The title of the book on a label attached to the cylinder containing the book.
 The book of the Dead from the early 2nd millennium was created as a papyrus book.

 In Mesoamerica, codices were created.
 The information in these books was recorded on strips of paper, animal hides or agave fibres.
 They were then folded and protected by wooden covers.
 Many of the codices were thought to contain religious calendars, knowledge about the gods, astrological information genealogies of the rulers, cartographic information and tribute collection.
 Most of these codices were protected and stored in temples but many were unfortunately destroyed by the Spanish explorers.

 Romans used wax-coated wooden tablets upon which they could write and erase by using a pointed stylus with a spherical end.
 Usually, these tablets were used for everyday purposes and for teaching writing to children.